RovaEncoder/ece-wepapp-abessolo-affadjene/README.md

 # Others fonctionalities:

-- Whith the Searchbar: it easy to seach an article
+- Whith the Searchbar: it easy to search an article

 <h2 style="text-align: center;">Be enjoy to navigate an see all fonctionalitiese✨</h2>